This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Feeding and Nutrition for Pet Snakes

-Young snakes need their reptile diets twice weekly, while adults can go 10-14 days between meals.
+Young snakes need meals twice weekly, while adults can comfortably go 10-14 days between feedings.

-- Keep meals smaller than your snake’s widest part
+Keep portions smaller than your snake’s widest part, to ensure a healthy diet.

 Handling and Socialization for Snakes